This add-on is operated by Stackhero

 });

-Dashboard and Web UI (Redis Commander)
+Dashboard and web UI (Redis Commander)

-Access the dashboard via the CLI:
+You can access the dashboard via the CLI:

-$ heroku addons:open ah-redis-stackhero
+$ heroku addons:open stackhero-redis

-Opening ah-redis-stackhero for sharp-mountain-4005
+Opening stackhero-redis for sharp-mountain-4005

-, and then specify the Eviction policy
+and set the Eviction policy

-You can’t downgrade an existing add-on.
+You cannot downgrade an existing add-on.

 Use the heroku addons:upgrade